What to consider when borrowing.

 Consider other costs related to your item

-For example, we may be able to afford to borrow money to buy a car, but what about the costs to register, run and maintain it?
+For example, you may be able to afford to borrow money to buy a car, but what about the costs to register, run and maintain it?
 With the purchase of a home, don’t forget annual costs such as rates, water and maintenance.

 Make sure to include all these costs in your budget before deciding if borrowing is the right thing for you.
 It might be better to hold off and save for a larger deposit or until you can pay for the item in full.